akhilsaini/aws-csa-2017/README.md

 - Block based storage i.e. You can install OS, Database on it, unlike S3.
 - Allows you to create storage volumes(disks) and attach them to EC2 instances.
 - Placed in specific AZ.
 Automatically replicated within the AZ to protect from failure.
+- Note : You cannot mount 1 EBS volume to multiple EC2 Instances.
+Use EFS instead.
+- Consider EBS volume as pluggable internal HDD.
+- To get some sharing thing we'll use EFS.

 ### EBS Volume Types : 5

 - SSD Drives
-  - (root volume) General Purpose SSD – up to 10,000 IOPS.
+  - (root volume) General Purpose SSD ( **GP2** ) – up to 10,000 IOPS.
 3 IOPS per GB.
 Balances price and performance.
 You can burst upto 3000 IOPS for 1GB.
-  - (root volume) Provisioned SSD – when you need more than 10,000 IOPS.Designed for I/O intensive applications such as large RDBMS DBs and NoSQL DBs.
+  - (root volume) Provisioned IOPS SSD ( **IO1** ) – when you need more than 10,000 IOPS.Designed for I/O intensive applications such as large RDBMS DBs and NoSQL DBs.
 Up to 20000 IOPS now.
+It has 50 IOPS per GiB.
 - Magnetic Drives(Old school spinning disks)
   - HDD, Throughput Optimized (**ST1**) – Required for data written in sequence and can be accessed frequently.
     - Can be used with Big Data